KNors22/enhanced_mygit/README.md

 ## **Description**

 The application developed in C++ is a ***semi-simple*** version control system based on ***mySimple GIT***.

-Now, the file versions are accessible in between runs and will not get implicited removed.
+Using a temporary directory as the persistence layer, every file versions are accessible in between runs, and are only explicitly removed by the user.
 Features from previous version are still available and produce the same output.

 The features are found in the [Features](#features) section, as well as its completion status.

 Example of unit tests are found in [Tests](#tests) section.

 App development history is found in [Commits](#commits) section.

+Tasks for the developer are situated under [Developer's Tasks](#Developer's-Tasks) section.

 ---
 ## **Features**